opf/openproject/docs/faq/README.md

 LDAP is possible in principle.
 Effectively, everything runs on AWS EC2 instances in Ireland.
 However, the IPs are not fixed, but can theoretically change arbitrarily (within the IP ranges for eu-west-1 in [1]).
 In practice, this won't necessarily happen all the time, but we ourselves don't currently have a mechanism to make the concrete IPs of all servers available, for example.

+### What is the availability of your hosted OpenProject?
+Are there fixed maintenance windows where the software is not available?

+There is no fixed maintenance window per se.
+The databases have a maintenance window of half an hour each.
+One is on mondays at 3 am (CET), the other on thursdays at 1 am.
+But this does not mean that the database is not available.
+Since the databases are redundant (for vips at least), there is usually no interruption.
+With new releases it always depends on the changes.
+With the last release (11.2) there was no downtime, because the database changes were upward compatible.
+I.e. the old version could work with the new data.
+Sometimes this is not the case, and then we need a downtime to roll out the new version.
+This usually takes up to an hour and we always announce it a few days in advance.
+So there are no regular downtimes.

 ## How to ... in OpenProject?

 Most of this kind of questions will be answered in the respective sections for each topic (see links below).
 However, there may be some FAQ that do not really fit elsewhere: